14 Animals With More Than 2 Eyes

 There are a few animals with more than 2 eyes.
 Fish is one of them.

-Anableps, a fish with four eyes, has two eyes that are divided by a band of tissue, enabling it to see both above and below the water at once.
+Anableps, a fish with four eyes, has two eyes divided by a band of tissue, enabling it to see both above and below the water at once.

-The six-gill shark has two primary eyes and four secondary eyes for seeing movement and light in dimly lit areas.
+The six-gill shark has two primary eyes and four secondary eyes, which allow it to see movement and light in dimly lit areas.

-As an added bonus, some deep-sea fish, like the barreleye fish, have highly developed eyes that can rotate to see up through their transparent heads and find prey above them.
+As a bonus, some deep-sea fish, like the barreleye fish, have highly developed eyes that can rotate to see up through their transparent heads and find prey above them.

 Fish species‘ distinctive adaptations demonstrate how they have evolved to adapt to their surroundings and live in various circumstances.